Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 • An active Ansible Automation Platform subscription

-Metrics-utility is included with Ansible Automation Platform, so no separate installation is needed.
-The following commands gather the relevant data and generate a CCSP report containing your usage metrics.
+Metrics-utility is included with Ansible Automation Platform, so you do not need a separate installation.
+The following procedure gathers the relevant data and generate a CCSP report containing your usage metrics.
 You can configure these commands as cronjobs to ensure they run at the beginning of every month.
-See How to schedule jobs using the Linux ‘Cron’ utility for more on configuring using the cron syntax.
+See How to schedule jobs using the Linux 'cron' utility for more on configuring using the cron syntax.

 Procedure

-2. Specify the following variables to indicate where the report will be deposited in your file system:
+# Specify the following variables to indicate where the report is deposited in your file system

 export METRICS_UTILITY_SHIP_TARGET=directory